threalwinky/threalwinky.github.io/content/post/umdctf2025/index.md

 ### Change IP

 To change IP there are many programs to do that.
-For me, I prefer [Warp](https://developers.cloudflare.com/warp-client/) which is free and secured.
-Moreover you can use other VPN programs like ProtonVPN, windscribe, etc.
+For me, I prefer [Warp](https://developers.cloudflare.com/warp-client/), which is free and secure.
+Moreover you can use other VPN programs like ProtonVPN, Windscribe, etc.

 ## Full exploit script